wp-plugins/foxyshop/readme.txt

 == Frequently Asked Questions ==

 = How can I edit product pages? =
 Copy the files from the '*themefiles*' folder inside the plugin into your theme file.
 You may now edit these files.
 Refer to the documentation or comments within these theme files for more directions.

+= Can I import my products? =
+FoxyShop works very nicely with the [CSV Importer](http://wordpress.org/extend/plugins/csv-importer/) plugin.
+[Click here](http://www.foxy-shop.com/2011/03/importing-products/) for a sample import file and lots of tips for a successful import.

+= Getting Post Thumbnail errors? =
+If another plugin or your functions file is setting the post-thumbnails theme support to only one particular type of post, this can overwrite anything that happens in the plugin.
+Add this line to your functions.php file:

+*add_theme_support('post-thumbnails');*